AlfrescoArchive/alfresco-anaxes-shipyard/docs/running-a-cluster.md

-# How to run a Kubernetes cluster
+# How to Run a Kubernetes Cluster

 ## Locally via Minikube